jwde/comp116-jdestories/alarm/README.md

 </ul>

 <h3>Collaboration</h3>
 I've talked with Brad Frizzell and Jared Bronen about the assignment at a high level.
-I've also talked with people by the couches in Halligan about implementing arbitrary nmap scan detection.
+I've also talked with various people in Halligan and after class about implementing arbitrary nmap scan detection.

 <h3>Time spent</h3>
 Actual time spent coding is about 90 minutes.<br>